-With that in mind, some financial professionals are increasingly promoting that older homeowners consider borrowing a loan at age 62 in order to delay collecting Social Security.
+With that in mind, some financial professionals are increasingly promoting that older homeowners consider borrowing a reverse mortgage loan at age 62 in order to delay collecting Social Security.
 This approach suggests that you use proceeds from the loan to replace the Social Security benefits that you would otherwise receive if you had started collecting Social Security at age 62 until your full benefits age, or later.

 We looked at different scenarios involving older homeowners for whom their home and Social Security are their main resources and found that generally they are better off if they take their Social Security benefits rather than taking out a reverse mortgage.
 This is true because, in general, the cost of a reverse mortgage loan will exceed the additional amount of increased Social Security benefits you would collect over your lifetime.
 That’s because the interest and fees you pay increase each month, and over time those costs wipe out the additional benefit obtained by delaying.